facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 This can:-
 - Allow access to system logs
 - Show the user locked it with a unique password and not a system password.
+- Show ownership, for example email address and name associated to the device.
 - Allow access to non suported systems quickly.